gaaaja/hello-world/readme.md

 ## Installation

-1- Navigate to project directory
+1. Navigate to Project Directory:
- - open a terminal window and move into the project directory.
+    - Open a terminal window and move into the project directory.

-2- Install the required modules : pip install Flask
+2. Install the Required Modules:
+    - Run `pip install Flask` to install the required modules.

-3- Run the application :
+3. Run the Application:
- - Execute "python app.py" to start the Flask application .
+    - Execute `python app.py` to start the Flask application.

 ## Usage